wp-plugins/wordpress-flash-uploader/readme.txt

 Tags: upload, admin, media, synchronize, flash, ftp, media library, sync, uploader, images, gallery, image upload, image preview
 Requires at least: 2.7
 Tested up to: 4.1
-Stable tag: 3.2.1
+Stable tag: 3.3
 Donate link: Please check the settings of Wordpress Flash Uploader

 'Wordpress Flash Uploader' is a replacement of the internal flash uploader which let you also manage your whole Wordpress installation and synchronize your media library.

 == Description ==

 'Wordpress Flash Uploader' is a flash uploader that replaces the existing flash uploader and let you manage your whole Wordpress installation.
+You can also include the flash to your site and enable your users to upload/manage files based on user names, groups or roles.
 The Wordpress Flash Uploader does contain 2 plugins: 'Wordpress Flash Uploader' and 'Sync Media Library'.
 'Sync Media Library' is a plugin which allows you to synchronize the Wordpress database with your upload folder.
 You can upload by WFU, FTP or whatever and import this files to the Media Library.

 = Features =
 * Support of all features of TFU: http://www.tinywebgallery.com/en/tfu/web_overview.php
 * Add the flash uploader to the site!
 You can define different profiles for users, groups and roles!
 So you can define exactly who can do/upload what and where on the server!
 See the frontend settings for details.
 * Manage your Wordpress installation with WFU.
 * Synchronize the upload folder with the media library.
 * Synchronize the media library automatically using the wordpress cron